Birgitt Haas Must Be Killed

 Birgitt Haas Must Be Killed (French: Il faut tuer Birgitt Haas) is a 1981 French-West German political thriller film directed by Laurent Heynemann and starring Philippe Noiret, Jean Rochefort and Lisa Kreuzer.
-It is based on the novel L'histoire de Birgitt Haas by Guy Teisseire.
+It is based on the novel L'histoire de Birgitt Haas by French film critic Guy Teisseir (1934-1993).

 Plot

 Athanase, head of a top-secret counterintelligence group called "Hangar", is given the task of eliminating Birgitt Haas, a former German terrorist.
 A new ambitious member of the group, Colonna, suggests disguising the assassination as a crime of passion by connecting Birgitt with a random man who would later take the blame for the murder.
 For this role, Colonna suggests Bauman, an unemployed, weak-willed man whose wife left him.
 Bauman's ex-wife happens to be Colonna's mistress.
 Upon his arrival in Munich, Bauman meets Birgitt, falls in love with her and plans to go away with her.
 Athanase's group proceeds with their assassination plan, but Bauman intervenes.
 In the ensuing shootout, Colonna is mortally wounded by Birgitt who then surrenders to the police.